arkency/posts/posts/2013-09-22-story-of-size-1.md

 ---
-title: "Story of size 1"
+title: "Refactor to remote: Story of size 1"
 created_at: 2013-09-23 20:17:43 +0200
 kind: article
 publish: true